LMAD Funding, Assessments & Prop 218

 In general, with a Local Landscape Zone No-vote against increasing their assessments, the City will then reduce the amount of landscape maintenance areas it maintains in that Local Landscape Zone and vacate (relinquish) certain City landscape maintenance easements.
-In which case, the underlying property owner is thereafter responsible for the landscape maintenance in such areas.
-Information on the prioritization of maintenance areas are explained in the “Guidelines for Deficit Zones" (PDF)
+In this case, the underlying property owner is thereafter responsible for the landscape maintenance in such areas.
+Information on the prioritization of maintenance areas is explained in the “Guidelines for Deficit Zones" (PDF)

 Modifications to LMAD Zones

 Any resident requesting such modifications to their Local Landscape Zone will need to refer to the Guidelines for Property Owner Requested Modification (PDF) in the LMAD.
 At least 50% of property owners in the zone must petition the City, along with other criteria as may be required by the City Council.
-A resident interested in a potential Proposition 218 vote for their Local Landscape Zone will need to discuss with City staff before proceeding.
-Please contact the Public Works Department at (714) 961-7170.
+A resident interested in a potential Proposition 218 vote for their Local Landscape Zone will need to discuss it with City staff before proceeding.
+Please contact the Public Works Department at 714-961-7170.